Case Study · Salesforce Negotiation · US Retail

 Service Cloud~150 ghost licences consuming budgetDeprovisioned; quarterly review process established

-Pricing transparencyOpaque bundled proposal — no per-product visibilityIndividual SKU pricing; each cloud independently priced
+Pricing transparencyOpaque bundled proposal with no per-product visibilityIndividual SKU pricing; each cloud independently priced

 Growth commitmentsMandatory 20% YoY increase built into contractZero forced growth; voluntary expansion at pre-set rates

-"Redress Compliance achieved for us what we couldn't on our own — a fair, transparent deal with Salesforce.
+"Redress Compliance achieved for us what we could not on our own.
+A fair, transparent deal with Salesforce.
 We were initially overwhelmed by Salesforce's complex bundle offer.
 Redress brought clarity by showing us exactly where we were overspending and where we had leverage.
 They negotiated fiercely on our behalf.
-We ended up saving over 30% and, just as importantly, we can actually see what we're paying for now.
-Redress's independent, no-nonsense approach protected us from signing up to things we didn't need.
-This new contract is night-and-day better than what we started with, and it positions us strongly for the future." — VP of IT Procurement, US Retail Chain
+We ended up saving over 30% and, just as importantly, we can actually see what we are paying for now.
+This new contract is night-and-day better than what we started with."
+VP of IT Procurement, US Retail Chain

 Key Lessons for Salesforce Customers

-• Audit every cloud before renewal: Salesforce contracts often span multiple clouds with different usage patterns.
-Conduct a cross-cloud usage audit — contacts, messaging volume, licence logins, feature adoption — to quantify actual utilisation versus contracted capacity.
+Audit every cloud before renewal.
+Salesforce contracts often span multiple clouds with different usage patterns.
+Conduct a cross-cloud usage audit to quantify actual utilisation versus contracted capacity.
 Without this data, you cannot counter Salesforce's renewal assumptions or identify shelfware.

-• Demand decoupled, transparent pricing: Resist opaque bundled proposals.
-Insist on individual SKU-level pricing for each cloud product so you can validate discounts independently and retain the flexibility to modify, add, or remove products without losing your entire discount structure.
-Bundled opacity benefits the vendor, not the customer.
+Demand decoupled, transparent pricing.
+Resist opaque bundled proposals.
+Insist on individual SKU-level pricing for each cloud product so you can validate discounts independently and retain flexibility to modify, add, or remove products without losing your entire discount structure.

-• Eliminate Marketing Cloud overspend: Marketing Cloud is often the largest Salesforce cost driver and the most over-provisioned.
-Contact tier pricing creates step-function costs — dropping to a lower tier can save hundreds of thousands or millions annually.
-Audit your active contact database and messaging volume against your contracted tier, and right-size with a reasonable buffer.
+Eliminate Marketing Cloud overspend.
+Marketing Cloud is often the largest Salesforce cost driver and the most over-provisioned.
+Contact tier pricing creates step-function costs.
+Dropping to a lower tier can save hundreds of thousands or millions annually.
+Audit your active contact database and messaging volume against your contracted tier.

-• Remove forced growth commitments: Never accept mandatory year-over-year licence or capacity increases built into the contract.
+Remove forced growth commitments.
+Never accept mandatory year-over-year licence or capacity increases built into the contract.
 Negotiate voluntary expansion at pre-set discount rates instead.
-If your business grows, you can add capacity at favourable locked-in rates.
-If it doesn't, you pay nothing extra.
 This single structural change can save millions over a three-year term.

-• Benchmark pricing against comparable deals: Salesforce discounts vary enormously across customers of similar size and profile.
+Benchmark pricing against comparable deals.
+Salesforce discounts vary enormously across customers of similar size.
 Without benchmarking data, you have no way of knowing whether your rates are competitive.
-Independent advisers maintain benchmarking databases that reveal what similar organisations pay for each Salesforce product — this data is your most powerful negotiation tool.
+Independent advisers maintain benchmarking databases that reveal what similar organisations pay.

-• Start negotiations a year before renewal: Salesforce negotiations are multi-round and complex, especially with multiple clouds.
+Start negotiations a year before renewal.
+Salesforce negotiations are multi-round and complex, especially with multiple clouds.
 Starting a year early provides time for a thorough usage audit, multiple negotiation rounds, executive escalation if needed, and exploration of competitive alternatives.
-Last-minute renewals compress leverage and limit options.

-• Use competitive alternatives credibly: Salesforce responds to credible competitive threats.
-Conduct preliminary evaluations of alternative platforms (Shopify Plus, commercetools, Braze, HubSpot) so that references to alternatives are genuine, not bluffs.
-Even if you intend to stay with Salesforce, demonstrating that you have viable options changes the negotiation dynamic.
+Use competitive alternatives credibly.
+Salesforce responds to credible competitive threats.
+Conduct preliminary evaluations of alternative platforms (Shopify Plus, commercetools, Braze, HubSpot) so that references to alternatives are genuine.
+Even if you intend to stay with Salesforce, demonstrating viable options changes the dynamic.

-• Escalate to senior Salesforce management: Account executives have limited authority on discounts and structural concessions.
+Escalate to senior Salesforce management.
+Account executives have limited authority on discounts and structural concessions.
 If the AE's best offer falls short, escalate to Salesforce senior management.
-Coordinate executive-level meetings where your CIO or CFO communicates directly that the deal must demonstrate value.
 Quarter-end and fiscal-year-end timing amplifies the effectiveness of escalation.

 Frequently Asked Questions